Pay-to-Play Limits and Prohibitions (Section 84308)

 In order to promote transparency and fairness in the governmental decision making process there are rules in place to prevent public officials from being unfairly influenced by contributors to their campaign.
 The type of activity these laws were enacted to limit is often referred to as “pay-to-play”.

-A law aimed at preventing pay-to-play politics, Section 84308 generally prohibits a party seeking a contract (other than competitively bid), license, permit, or other entitlement for use from making a contribution of more than $250 to an official of the agency.
+A law aimed at preventing pay-to-play politics, Section 84308 generally prohibits a party seeking a contract (other than competitively bid), license, permit, or other entitlement for use from making a contribution of more than $500 to an official of the agency.
+Section 84308 also prohibits certain officials, including local elected officials, from taking part in an entitlement for use proceeding if the official has received a contribution exceeding $500 from a party or participant in the proceeding within the preceding 12 months.
+An official is also prohibited from accepting, soliciting, or directing a contribution exceeding $500 from a party or participant in the proceeding for 12 months after a final decision is rendered in such a proceeding.
 Statutes such as Section 84308 aim to maintain the integrity and public perception of government bodies and to prevent a culture in which bidders or applicants believe it is necessary to make political contributions to receive government contracts or permits.

 Training and Outreach